 Financial assets classified at AC are subsequently measured at amortised cost using the effective interest method adjusted for impairment losses, if any.
-Interest income, foreign exchange gains/losses and impairment are recognised in the consolidated statement of profit or loss.
+Interest income, foreign exchange gains/losses and impairment are recognised in the consolidated statement of income.
 Any gain or loss on derecognition is recognised in the consolidated statement of income.